Join our family as we serve and empower the community together!

 Responsibilities

-Programme Development & Implementation
+Programme Development and Implementation

 • Plan and execute fun-learning activities/programmes that are aligned to the key dimensions of growth and development for the children registered under the C.A.R.E Programme

-• Design and implement fun outreach activities/events for Centre to expand impact and reach
+• Design and Implement fun outreach activities/events for Centre to expand impact and reach

 • Assist in conducting and facilitating the structured sessions for Learning Support Programme